Bespoke hand-built frames since 1981.Read More...

 You may be not surprised that we also hand-build wheels.
 We've built wheels that have been ridden around the world, ridden on and off road and been ridden in the Paris-Roubaix sportive, and are still running true on Rob's favourite fixie bike.

 To build the best frame for you, your riding style and your needs.
 We don't blind you with science and tech talk and we listen to what you say and offer guidance so that you can make informed decisions and choices.
 We make sure that you are measured and fitted correctly, so no matter what your size or intended use, we will make sure that your bike is correct for you.

 As each frame is different, we tend to price each one individually.
 Each frame will have a solid silver head-badge and a hallmarked individual silver number plate.
-We also only use stainless steel bottle cages bosses and other threaded braze-on bosses.
-Steel fork crowns and rear seat-stay bridges will have our Swallow bird engraved in them and solid top eyes either the bird or the word Swallow engraved, depending on there size or your choice.
+We also only use stainless steel bottle cages bosses and most other threaded braze-on bosses.
+Steel fork crowns and rear seat-stay bridges will have our Swallow bird engraved in them and solid top eyes either the bird or the word Swallow engraved, depending on the size or your choice.

 Velodave from 'Art from the Bikeshed' has supplied us with some very nice originals that are now on show in our... http://t.co/U1LvVwxsZO